moeabraham/module-1-proj/ReadME.md

-☐ <Your app's title>: Tead Data is the name of the app, it works on retrieving information regarding the soccer team of choice by the user
+ Tead Data is the name of the app, it works on retrieving some information regarding the soccer team of choice by the user

 ☐ Technologies Used: HTML,CSS,Bootstrap JavaScript, Jquery
 ☐ Screenshot(s):